Cellularity of KLR and weighted KLRW algebras via crystals

 \subsection{Q-polynomials}

-Until \autoref{S:Consequences}, we restrict to quivers $\quiver$ with $a_{ij}a_{ji}\leq 3$.
-Note that this includes all quivers of finite type.
+Except in \autoref{SS:Affine}, we only consider quivers $\quiver$ with $a_{ij}a_{ji}\leq 3$.
+This includes all quivers of finite and affine type except $A^{(2)}_2$.
 We will always use the following choice of $Q$-polynomials (although the relations in \autoref{SS:RecollectionRelations} work in greater generality):

 With these choices the values for $Q_{i,j,i}(u,v,w)=\frac{Q_{ij}(u,v)-Q_{ij}(u,w)}{w-v}$ are